 If An Act of God, Such As Coronavirus, Makes a Contract Impossible to Complete, What Happens?

-A Force Majeure Clause Specific to a Type of Incident the Parties May Excuse Parties From Performing the Agreement.
-The Frustrated Contracts Act May Also Excuse Parties When An Incident Makes a Contract Impossible to Perform.
+Where a Contract Contains a Force Majeure Clause Specific to a Type of Incident the Parties May Become Excused.
+The Frustrated Contracts Act Act May Also Excuse Parties When An Incident Makes a Contract Impossible to Perform.

 Similar Questions About Frustrated Contracts Include: